rofe-dl/AniTrack/README.md

 ## Development

-I've used [Jikan API](https://jikan.docs.apiary.io/#), a nice scraper that finds information from MyAnimeList and acts like an API.
+I've used the [Jikan API](https://jikan.docs.apiary.io/#), a nice free scraper that finds information from MyAnimeList and acts like an API.
 For the project, I tried to follow the MVC architecture to the best of my understanding.

 ### Tools used
 * JavaScript, Node.js
 * ExpressJS
-* Embedded Javascript as my templating engine
+* Embedded Javascript (Templating Engine)
 * MariaDB
+* Bootstrap, EJS/CSS